Key takeaways

 Can I use a virtual address on a Canadian visa application?

-Generally yes for the visa streams where a Canadian business address shows up — the Start-up Visa, C11 Owner-Operator work permit, and PNP entrepreneur streams — when the virtual address is a real commercial street address at a licensed Canadian building, used consistently across the corporate registry, the CRA Business Number file, and the bank account.
+Generally yes for the visa streams where a Canadian business address shows up — the Start-up Visa, C11 Owner-Operator work permit, and PNP entrepreneur streams — when the virtual address is a real commercial street address at a real Canadian commercial building, used consistently across the corporate registry, the CRA Business Number file, and the bank account.
 What's verified is the alignment of records, not the physical interior of the address.
 The exception is PNP streams that explicitly require a "physical operating location" in addition to the registered office — those need both a virtual address (for the registry line) and a separate operating location (for the operations line).

 What is the registered office address in Canada and how does it differ from a visa application address?